Events

 Introduction

-WordPress has an events system in the form of actions and filters. do_action
+WordPress has an events system in the form of actions and filters. do_action and apply_filters are the equivelent of dispatching an event. add_action and add_filter then correspond to listening to an event.

-behind the scenes.
+WordPress actions and filters both use WP_Hook behind the scenes.
 The only difference is that filters MUST return a value.

-are stored in app/Events
+Events are stored in app/Events whilst Listenersare stored inapp/Listeners`.

 Radiate Commands

-Radiate has commands for generating Events
+Radiate has commands for generating Events, Listeners and Subscribers.

 Creating An Event